Keith Jackson (media executive): Jackson Wells Morris

-In February 1991, after a disagreement with his employer, Jackson established his own company, Jackson Communications (later Jackson Wells Morris, JWM).
-He subsequently teamed up with former Liberal Party political adviser John Wells and in 2000 with Graeme Morris, who had been chief of staff to Prime Minister John Howard.
-With a broad political balance, the company emerged as one of Australia’s prominent and well-connected public relations and issues management firms and Jackson as “its plain-speaking media guru” with “a solid reputation as a tough manager and creative thinker”.
+In February 1991, Jackson established his own company, Jackson Communications (later Jackson Wells Morris).He subsequently partnered with former Liberal Party political adviser John Wells and in 2000 with Graeme Morris, who had been chief of staff to Prime Minister John Howard.
+With a broad political balance, the company operated as a public relations and issues management firm.

 Since his time in the ABC, Jackson had been studying how organisations might better deal with difficult corporate issues that if managed inexpertly could grow into full-blown crises.
 The issues management model he developed was used as the basis of JWM’s consulting and also translated into a successful training product for corporate executives.
 Recognising his prowess, in the mid-1990s Jackson was appointed as the first Australian executive member of the Washington DC–based Issue Management Council in the United States.

 JWM grew steadily and opened branch offices in the major Australian cities of Canberra, Brisbane and Melbourne and appointed associates in Perth, Adelaide and Hobart.
 It also established overseas affiliates in London, New York, Djakarta and Hong Kong.
 Employees were sent to further their international experience by being sent on company scholarships to these cities.
 In the mid-1990s the company was appointed as the Australian member of the international public relations group, Pinnacle Worldwide, which gave it further reach into North America, Europe and Asia.
 By 2003 JWM was reporting revenues of $5 million, up 27 percent from the year before.
 At its peak in 2005 it was a $6 million company employing 23 people and providing services for 80 clients.